common-workflow-language/governance/fundraising.md

 Does not provide:
 * Any special privileges in technical or governance voting
-* Special privileges in letters of support or similar, beyond acknowledgement of membership status.
+* Special privileges in letters of support or similar, beyond acknowledgment of membership status.

-## Sponsorshop Levels
+## Sponsorship Levels

 Sponsorship may take the form of an unrestricted (tax-deductible for USA taxpayers) donation to CWL @ Software Freedom Conservancy in the amounts shown